A Girls Guide to Cars

 2021 Nissan Rogue

-I drove a 2018 Nissan Rogue and I like driving the 2021 model much better.
-It’s much easier to drive and park. 📷 Jill Robbins
+I drove a 2018 Nissan Rogue, and I like driving the 2021 model much better.
+It’s much easier to drive and park.
+Photo: Jill Robbins

 If you’ve driven a Nissan Rogue in the past and didn’t like it, this one is definitely worth a second chance.
-My biggest issue in the earlier model was that the front end felt too boxy, and I had a hard time getting used to the car’s boundaries.
-I never felt 100 percent comfortable in it.
-The 2021 Nissan Rogue Platinum AWD was instantly comfortable for me, and I had none of that “and where is my front end now” feeling.
+My biggest issue in the earlier model was that the front end felt too boxy.
+I had a hard time getting used to the car’s boundaries.
+I never felt 100% comfortable in it.
+However, the 2021 Nissan Rogue Platinum AWD was instantly comfortable for me, and I had none of that “where is my front end now” feeling.
 This new model measures 1.5 inches shorter and 0.2 inches lower than the previous generation Rogue, enhancing driving maneuverability.
-It made a ton of difference for me.
+It made a ton of difference to me.

 Related: 2020 Nissan Sentra: Newly Redesigned And Extremely Stylish